 Please follow the instructions in the listing for each particular vacancy.

-CARE International UK is a Disability Confident Committed employer.
+CARE International UK is a Disability Confident employer.
 Read our FAQs for Applicants regarding the Disability Confident Scheme.

 Online application process

 Please click on the link at the end of the job listing to go to our online recruitment site.
 You will be asked to set up a user log-in so you can prepare, save, and complete your application.

 - Please complete the application form by working through the pages on the online system.

 - Icons will indicate when a page is complete, which will help you to track your progress through the form.

 - You can review what you have entered by clicking on the 'print preview' button.

 - You can stop and log out at any time; the details you have entered will be saved by clicking on the 'Save and Summary' button.

 - You can log in at a later time by returning to the online recruitment site, clicking on 'My applications' and then entering your username and password.
 (It's a good idea to bookmark the online recruitment site so you can easily come back to it at a later time.)

 - Please ensure your application is submitted before the closing date.